Ahish9009/Codefundo---Team-Indigo/README.md

 #### Working

- - The hub will provide a common link between various service providers and the authorities.
-The service providers will then be able to list out of their services and goods along with the price.
-This will provide the authorities a hassle-free and convenient method to purchase miscellaneous goods and services.
+ - The hub will provide a common link between various authorities and the service providers who will then be able to list prices of their services and goods.
+Authorities would now have a convenient way to access and allocate resources.
  - Rescue workers on site will be able to put up requests for goods, that are required at their location, on a common platform.
 The hub will have categories for the type of goods required such as food, water, etc.
  - The hub will then push notifications to the required authorities and resellers that sell the particular commodity.
  - We also plan to incorporate the information from the drone system to prioritize the needs of people in a certain region.